 That’s right, policies.
-There’s usually more than one cache impacting your website!
+There’s usually more than one cache impacting your website.
 We’ll take a look at three ways to cache: server-side, intermediary/content delivery network (CDN), and browser.
-We’ll briefly discuss how each works and how to avoid some of their implementation pitfalls.
+We’ll briefly discuss how each works and how to avoid some of their pitfalls.

 Server-Side Cache

-With all websites, the content is always stored on a server.
+Website content is always stored on a server.
 Without any caching, customers accessing your website would interact directly with your server.
-This interaction can put a lot of strain on your server and is prevented with server-side caching.
+This puts a lot of strain on your server, potentially causing loading issues, and can be prevented with server-side caching.

 The server-side cache sits right in front of the server and acts as a buffer.
 With caching, the same customers now interact with the buffer/cached data, reducing the workload on your server.
 This frees up your server to process more pertinent tasks, such as updating your website content and storing contact form submissions.

-Therefore, it’s a great idea to set up server-side caching and to configure it properly with your chosen tech stack.
-These configurations include the length of time for data to be cached and can be configured through your hosting provider or by your development team.
-Keep in mind, a shorter cache time is ideal for content heavy sites (news site).
-On the other hand, a longer cache time is ideal for less content heavy websites (like our website).
-Additionally, a poorly configured cache can break your content management system (CMS), disabling new content from being released.
+Therefore, it’s a great idea to set up server-side caching and configure it properly with your chosen tech stack.
+These configurations include the length of time for data to be cached and are configurable through your hosting provider or your development team.
+Keep in mind that a shorter cache time is ideal for content-heavy sites such as news sites and galleries.
+On the other hand, a longer cache time is ideal for less content-heavy websites.
+Note that a poorly configured cache can break your content management system (CMS), disabling new content from being released.
 Check with an expert to confirm that your server-side cache is set up correctly and is optimal.

 Intermediary/CDN

 By design, CDNs are built to handle high volumes of traffic with fallback systems.
-In other words, CDNs can prevent attacks on your server that could potentially crash your site indefinitely and can help your website scale/stay live with seasonal traffic.
-The last thing you want to happen is to pay for ads, only for customers to land on a dead page after clicking your ad.
+In other words, CDNs can prevent attacks on your server that could potentially crash your site indefinitely and can help your website scale with seasonal traffic.

 Be diligent when leveraging a CDN and confirm that you’ve cleared your CDN cache before publishing new content.
-If you’ve got the server-side caching set up, clear the server cache before clearing your CDN cache.
+If you’ve got the server-side caching set up, clear that cache before clearing your CDN cache.
 Otherwise, your CDN may retrieve your old server data.
-Like the server side, caution must be taken when configuring your CDN with your tech stack.
-With the wrong configurations, you may lose admin access to your site, be unable to update your site, and/or face URL redirects that prevent everyone from viewing your website.
+Like the server side, caution must be taken when configuring your CDN.
+With the wrong configurations, you may lose admin access to your site, be unable to update your site, and/or face URL redirects that prevent customers from viewing your website.

 Browser Cache

-The last caching is through your browser.
-For browser caching to work, your website needs to set up instructions or policies for your browser to enforce.
+The last caching that we’ll dive into is through your browser.
+Your website needs to declare instructions or policies for your browser to cache.
 This includes the file type, cache duration, and caching method.
-Once the browser caching is implemented, each subsequent visit interacts with the originally loaded data.
-In other words, the browser cache will force customers to interact with their previously loaded data instead of with your CDN, server cache, or server.
+Once the browser caching is implemented, each subsequent visit interacts with the original loaded data.
+In other words, the browser cache will interact with the previously loaded data instead of with the CDN, server cache, or server.
+Note, you can clear server cache and CDN caches at their source but you cannot go onto someone’s computer to clear their browser cache.

-Before implementing your final browser caching policy, make sure that you’ve fully tested it in a staging environment.
-You don’t want customers or even parts of the internet to be served permanent content that could damage your brand, such as a dysfunctional site or silly grammatical errors.
-In other words, that content would live and be seen indefinitely by those customers.
+As a result, before implementing your final browser caching policy, ensure that you’ve fully tested it in a staging environment.
+You don’t want to release a dysfunctional site or content with grammatical errors that persist for months or even years.
 That’s why it’s important to consult with a website developer who can set up your browser caching policy, or confirm that your browser caching is already working.

 The Bottom Line

-Without getting too technical, you should have a profound appreciation for each of the three caching types.
-When all three types were implemented, we noticed a 20+ point bump to website performance for our website and for our partner websites.
-Remember, when you’ve enforced a longer caching time, you’ll need to clear your caches, starting with the server-side cache and ending with the CDN, to serve new content to customers.
+You should have a profound appreciation for each of the three caching types.
+In our experience when all three types are implemented, we noticed a 20+ point bump in website performance for our website and for our partner websites.
+Caching can be tricky so when it’s enforced, clear your caches starting with the server side and ending with the CDN.
+Remember, the browser cache cannot be cleared on the customer side so caution must be taken when implementing it.

-Ultimately, the golden rule of thumb for website performance: the more work that’s offloaded from your server, the better your website performance.
-So just having one cache type could dramatically improve your site performance.
+Ultimately, the golden power of thumb is the more work that’s offloaded from your server, the better your website performs.
+So just having one cache type could dramatically improve your site performance!

 Want to discuss your site with us?
 Connect with us today for help in developing and implementing a caching strategy that’s built for your organizational needs!